amauriciorr/fansite-analytics-challenge/README.md

   /shuttle/missions/sts-70/mission-sts-70.html, 59120
   /icons/blank.xbm, 58776
 ```
 After consulting the internet, it was revealed that .xmb files are simple black/white icons.
 So we proceed by ignoring those.
-This inspired me to proceed by looking for most popular videos accessed on the site.
+This inspired me to look for the most popular videos accessed on the site.
 Knowing what content generates the most traffic may be helpful in securing more visitors.

 ### Feature 6:
 Top 10 most popular videos by traffic